tmdsifat98/hotel-management-client/README.md

 ## 📦 NPM Packages Used

-## 📦 NPM Packages Used

 - **Tailwind CSS** – Utility-first CSS framework for fast and responsive UI design
 - **DaisyUI** – Tailwind CSS component library for styled UI elements
 - **Axios** – Promise-based HTTP client for making API requests
 - **Firebase** – Backend service for authentication, database, and hosting
 - **React Date Range** – Component for selecting a date range with calendar UI
 - **React Leaflet** – React components for interactive maps using Leaflet.js
 - **React Icons** – Popular icon packs as React components
 - **React Spinners** – A collection of loading spinner components for React
 - **React Star Ratings** – Component for displaying and submitting star-based ratings
 - **React Tooltip** – Tooltips for UI elements in React apps
 - **SweetAlert2** – Beautiful and customizable alert modals
 - **Swiper** – Modern touch slider/carousel for displaying content like reviews
 - **Motion** – Animation library for React powered by Framer Motion
+- **React Awesome Reveal** – Animation library based on Framer Motion to reveal elements on scroll with elegant effects